Effective Radius of a Discrete Moving Polymer: Main Result

 This definition generalizes a classical concept discussed in Equation $(2.6)$ on page 9 of \cite{doi1988theory}, where the polymer's size is approximated by the end-to-end distance $|R_N-R_1|$ for a polymer $(R_1,R_2,...,R_N)$.
 However, as emphasized by the authors on page 22 of the same reference, this end-to-end distance is not always an appropriate measure, especially for branched polymers where it may be ill-defined.
 Even though our focus is on linear polymers, we adopt the radius of gyration $R(T,J)$ as it more comprehensively captures the spatial structure through fluctuations around the center of mass.

-In the context of the one-dimensional Domb-Joyce model, Bolthausen \cite{bolthausen1990self}, using large deviation techniques, showed that the end-to-end distance grows linearly with polymer length $J$ almost surely, that is, it is approximately $C(\beta)J$ for small values of the self-repellence parameter $\beta$.
+In the context of the one-dimensional Domb-Joyce model, Bolthausen \cite{bolthausen1990self}, using large deviation techniques, showed that the end-to-end distance grows linearly with polymer length $J$ almost surely only for small values of the self-repellence parameter $\beta$.
+The survey paper \cite{van2001survey} contains a much more complete picture, listing several results that establish the $J$-scaling with greater generality and precision.
+Particularly, the results are valid for all $\beta > 0$, not just small $\beta$.
+Both articles concern equilibrium polymers, i.e., models without a time component.

-More recently, Mueller and Neuman \cite{mueller2022scaling} established that the effective radius of a moving, weakly self-avoiding polymer scales as $J^{5/3}$ in the continuous setting.
-In contrast, we provide a result for a discrete self-avoiding polymer model which indicates that the radius of gyration grows linearly with $J$, consistent with classical scaling laws for equilibrium polymers. \begin{theorem} There exists constants $K_1(\varepsilon),K_2>0$, independent of $\beta$ and $J$, such that
+More recently, Mueller and Neuman \cite{mueller2022scaling} showed in the continuous setting that the effective radius of a moving weakly self-avoiding polymer scales as $J^{5/3}$.
+The results of the present paper concern a time-dependent discrete model with a modified penalizing factor.
+Although the scaling behavior is consistent with known equilibrium results, our analysis provides the proof in a dynamical discrete framework.

-\end{theorem} \begin{remark} Notably, most known results for weakly self-avoiding polymers do not yield an end-to-end distance that explicitly depends on the self-repellence parameter $\beta$.
-Our result is consistent with this observation, as the root mean square radius $R(T,J)$ is shown to be asymptotically independent of $\beta$, for all $\beta\in(0,\infty)$. \end{remark} \begin{remark} Our result aligns with classical equilibrium results (i.e., models without a time component), which also exhibit linear scaling of the effective radius with respect to $J$.
-This suggests that the inclusion of temporal dynamics is not the primary factor driving the $J^{5/3}$ scaling found in \cite{mueller2022scaling}.
-Rather, it is plausible that the passage from discrete to continuous-time dynamics, along with structural differences in the underlying model, accounts for the discrepancy.
-A detailed investigation into the continuum limit of the discretized polymer dynamics may provide further insight into this divergence. \end{remark}